-Someone close to the production contacted me when the movie came out and shared some photos they took of the crew faking that snowy day.
 They asked to remain anonymous, but I have to say thank you for these.
-I love seeing how the movie magic is made!
+I love seeing how the movie magic is made.
+Take a look!

-Here are some behind-the-scenes photos taken inside the house during production, in the dining room:
+Here are some behind-the-scenes photos taken inside the house during production, too:

 The 1837 stone farmhouse in Chester County, Pennsylvania, sits on 16 acres.